 A trade mark is a sign capable of distinguishing the goods or services of one trader from those of other traders.

 What is the procedure for applying for a trade mark?

-Applicants are required to complete the Application Form (TM-No. 2) on size letter paper and submit the form at the Receiving Office of the Intellectual Property Office together with the application fee.
-Seven additional copies of the trade mark are also required where the mark is stylized or includes a logo.
+Applicants are required to complete the Application Form (TM-No. 2) on letter size paper and submit the form at the Receiving Office of the Intellectual Property Office together with the application fee.
 Where the application is being filed by an agent on behalf of the applicant a Form TM No. 1 must also be completed.

 Is the application form available online?

 What information do I need to complete a trade mark application form?

 - Applicant’s name and address;

 - Applicant’s nationality or state of establishment and the legal nature of the legal entity (if a company);

 - List of the goods and/or services in relation to which the mark will be registered in accordance with the International Classification of Goods and Services (International Classification of Goods and Services for the Purposes of the Registration of Marks under the Nice Agreement (11th Edition));